LucasLyn/pop-a7/README.md

 	$ mono game.exe

-rotate.fsi compiles til XML med fsharpc;
+The library is compiled to XML with fsharpc;

 	$ fsharpc --doc:rotate.xml -a rotate.fsi rotate.fs